Hospital-Da-Luz-Learning-Health/IMLHCatolica26/Final Project/README.md

 # Project assignment

-You are expected to apply the knowledge acquired in this course in the form of a ML project that is due on the ??th July.
+You are expected to apply the knowledge acquired in this course in the form of a ML project that is due on the 14th July.
 In this project, you are expected to train a machine learning model that can predict a clinical outcome measure.
 The final deliverables are: 1) a report, 2) a presentation, 3) the code produced.
 This document introduces the dataset to explore and sets the outline of both the report and the presentation.

 # Delivery Settings